Sarasangi: Structure and Lakshana

 It is the 3rd rāgam in the 5th chakra Bana.
 The mnemonic name is Bana-Go.
 The mnemonic phrase is sa ri gu ma pa dha ni.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 This rāgam uses the swaras chathusruthi rishabham, antara gandharam, shuddha madhyamam, shuddha dhaivatham and kakali nishadham.

 By definition, Sarasangi, a melakarta rāgam, is a sampurna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Latangi, which is the 63rd melakarta scale.

-Janya rāgams

-Sarasangi has a few minor janya rāgams (derived scales) associated with it, of which Kamala manohari and Nalinakanti are popular.
-See List of janya rāgams for all rāgams associated with Sarasangi.

-Compositions

-Here are a few common compositions sung in concerts, set to Sarasangi.